Configuring Snowflake PrivateLink Enterprise +

 To configure Snowflake instances hosted on AWS for PrivateLink:

-- Open a support case with Snowflake to allow access from the dbt Cloud AWS or Entra ID account.
+- Open a support case with Snowflake to allow access from the dbt AWS or Entra ID account.

 - Snowflake prefers that the account owner opens the support case directly rather than dbt Labs acting on their behalf.
 For more information, refer to Snowflake's knowledge base article.

-- Provide them with your dbt Cloud account ID along with any other information requested in the article.
+- Provide them with your dbt account ID along with any other information requested in the article.

 - AWS account ID: